-Bitcoin is a mobile app and functions similar to any e-wallet app.
-Generally these e-wallets use the currencies issue by central banks.
-But Bitcoins uses it own currency in digitalized form which has its own limits of production and is limited to 21 million Bitcoins only.
+Bitcoin is a mobile app and functions similar to an e-wallet app.
+Generally, these e-wallets use the currencies issued by central banks.
+But Bitcoins uses it own currency in a digitalized form which has its own limits of production and is limited to 21 million Bitcoins only.

 Following benefits can be attributed to Bitcoins:

-4. Fully Secured and control by encrypted form
+- Fully Secured and control by an encrypted form

 Following are the disadvantages: -

 - Degree of Acceptance is very low as many people are still unaware of its benefits.

 - Total no of Bitcoins in Circulation is very small as compared to what it should be.
 That’s why even a small even can make the price of the Bitcoin volatile.

 - Bitcoins is still in its beta form and many incomplete features are in active development